 |12||Sarah- Jane Robbe||241||Female||Senior||03:09:15||1|

-We are delighted to announce a brand new event, The Flying Scotsman Sportive with the routes specially chosen by Graeme Obree.
+The Flying Scotsman Sportive 2015 will be held on Sunday 21st Junewith two routes selected personally by Graeme Obree, The Beastie 77m and Old Faithful 44m.
 Anyone who has followed Graeme Obree and is familiar with his biography 'The Flying Scotsman" will be aware of the history of 'The Valley' with Galston, Newmills and Darvel prominent during Graeme's early cycling days.

 Two years ago Graeme Obree set himself the challenge to build a bike capable of competing at the IHPVA World Speed Championship at Battle Mountain, Nevada.
 True to style Obree kept the approach simple, building his bike, The Beastie, in his kitchen using a mix of recycled bits and pieces, including an old sauce pan.
 Obree is a man well known for adopting an unorthodox approach, well known for his battles with mental illness, well known for extraordinary achievement.
 The challenges to his ambition, to make the journey to Battle Mountain and mount a bid for the human powered world speed record, came in many shapes and forms and ultimately turned a one year project into two year marathon.
 Obree finally made the start line of the IHPVA World Speed Championship in Battle Mountain Nevada during September 2013.

 Journey Pictures has followed Obree every step of the way and has massed over 200 hours of footage which chronicles Obree as he faces up to the size, the scale and complexity of the challenge of propelling the human form through the atmosphere, of training the human body to perform to its maximum.
 The documentary footage gets inside access to Obree like no other and witnesses the unfolding of a human and personal drama of raw and emotional intensity.